-The SBA website is a clearinghouse for information relevant to American small businesses.
-Whether you're starting a businesses, looking for advice, or seeking funding, the SBA site is informative and user-friendly.
-This introductory video gives you an overview of what you can find at sba.gov.
+The SBA website is a clearinghouse for information on counseling, capital, and contracting expertise.
+Whether you're starting a business, looking for advice, or seeking funding, the SBA site is informative and user-friendly.
+You can find SBA information specific to Connecticut at the page for Connecticut's district office.

 SBIR and STTR